Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 [`EventMiddleware`](../../events/TypedEventBus/type-aliases/EventMiddleware.md)

-The middleware function to remove
+The middleware function to remove.

 #### Returns

 `boolean`

-`true` if middleware was found and removed, `false` otherwise
+`true` if middleware was found and removed, `false` otherwise.

+#### Remarks

+If the middleware is found, it is removed from the chain.

 #### Inherited from